 - The machine pumps air under pressure through the hose and mask and into your airway while you sleep.
 This helps keep your airway open.

-You may start to use CPAP while you on Free CPAP / BiPAP Trial for the first night:
+You may start to use CPAP during your free CPAP / BiPAP Trial for the first night:

 - Your respiratory therapist will help choose the mask that fits you best;